aaronkyle/social-development/context/social-policy/social-policy_ifc.md

 ### Stakeholder Engagement

 *  [Stakeholder Engagement: A Good Practice Handbook for Companies Doing Business in Emerging Markets](http://www.ifc.org/ifcext/sustainability.nsf/AttachmentsByTitle/p_StakeholderEngagement_Full/$FILE/IFC_StakeholderEngagement.pdf)

 * [http://www.ifc.org/ifcext/sustainability.nsf/Content/Publications_Handbook_StakeholderEngagement Handbook on Stakeholder Engagement]
 :''see our'' [[IFC Stakeholder Engagement Handbook | internal notes on the IFC Stakeholder Engagement Handbook]]

+Stakeholder Engagement: A Good Practice Handbook for Companies Doing Business in Emerging Markets provides guidance on consultation and stakeholder engagement for private-sector companies.
+Although this handbook reiterates IFC requirements for early and sustained community engagement commensurate with project impacts, the focus of the manual is on effective practices.

+The Handbook is divided into two parts.
+Part one, contains the key concepts and principles of stakeholder engagement, the practices that are known to be effective, and the tools to implement them.
+Topics covered in this section include: stakeholder identification and analysis, consultation with Indigenous People, equal gender representation, informed participation, negotiations, grievance management, disclosure, stakeholder monitoring, and management functions.
+Part two shows how these principles, practices, and tools fit with the different phases of the project cycle, from initial concept, through construction and operations, to divestment and/or decommissioning.
+Essentially this section offers guidance on the best times to commence various stages of the stakeholder engagement process, such as property negations, environmental assessment consultations, the development of grievance management mechanisms, et

+Interspersed throughout both sections of this manual are case studies which detail the experiences of various private companies successfully, and unsuccessfully, engaging in stakeholder engagement.
+One recommendation of particular relevance to the extractive industry, drawn from a case study of Glamis Gold, is that all parties who perceive themselves as stakeholders, including both NGO’s and governments, should be identified and appropriately engaged.
+Glamis Gold had to temporarily shut down its operations because it did not identify nor engage with parties, living outside of the direct influence of the project, who nevertheless perceived themselves as major stakeholders of the project.&nbsp;

 * [http://www.ifc.org/ifcext/enviro.nsf/AttachmentsByTitle/p_pubconsult/$FILE/PublicConsultation.pdf Doing Better Business through Effective Public Consultation and Disclosure]
 :''see our'' [[IFC Consultation and Disclosure Guidebook | internal notes on the IFC Consultation and Disclosure Guidebook]]
 * [http://www.ifc.org/wps/wcm/connect/1ab9f60048855b56889cda6a6515bb18/FPIC.pdf?MOD=AJPERES&attachment=true&id=1322807873478 Free Prior Informed Consultation]